gradle/gradle/design-docs/tooling-api-test-execution.md

 	* single test with an exclude pattern"
 	* tests from specific package
 	* tests from a single package using package exclude

-## Story: Add ability to launch tests in debug mode

-Need to allow a debug port to be specified, as hard-coded port 5005 can conflict with IDEA.